 Kernel Mode heap corruption is a BSOD-type error with bug check value 0x0000013A.
-This blue screen error usually occurs due to corrupted device drivers, obsolete graphics card, memory issues, or malfunctioning hardware.
+This blue screen error usually occurs due to corrupted device drivers, obsolete graphics cards, memory issues, or malfunctioning hardware.
 A few users recently encounter this bug after performing an in-place upgrade on their devices.

 Well, in this guide, we present detailed information on how the Stop Error 0x13A occurs in the first place.
 Besides, we also discussed eight solutions that help in getting rid of the KERNEL_MODE_HEAP_CORRUPTION bug.
 Let’s explore the workarounds in detail –